mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 ## Mixer Mode
-Mixer mode allows mixing of channel signals and route them to the appropriate audio channel.<BR>
-The typical setup for the mixer is to send Left channel audio to the Left driver, and Right channel to the Right.<BR>
-A common alternative is to combine both channels into true Mono (you need to reduce both to -3Db to compensate for signal doubling).<BR>
+Mixer mode allows mixing of channel signals and route them to the appropriate audio channel.
+The typical setup for the mixer is to send Left channel audio to the Left driver, and Right channel to the Right.
+A common alternative is to combine both channels into true Mono (you need to reduce both to -3Db to compensate for signal doubling).
-In BTL Dac Mode, the mixer mode can be set to STEREO, INVERSE_STEREO, MONO, LEFT or RIGHT while<BR>
-in PBTL Dac Mode, the mixer mode can be set to MONO, LEFT or RIGHT.<BR>
+In BTL Dac Mode, the mixer mode can be set to STEREO, INVERSE_STEREO, MONO, LEFT or RIGHT while in PBTL Dac Mode, the mixer mode can be set to MONO, LEFT or RIGHT.

 ## EQ Band Gains
-TAS5805M has a powerful 15-channel EQ that allows defining each channel's transfer function using BQ coefficients.<BR>
-For practical purposes, the audio range is split into 15 bands, defining for each a -15 to +15 dB gain adjustment range<BR>
-and appropriate bandwidth to cause mild overlap.
-This keeps the curve flat enough to not cause distortions<BR>
-even in extreme settings, but also allows a wide range of transfer characteristics.<BR>
+TAS5805M has a powerful 15-channel EQ that allows defining each channel's transfer function using BQ coefficients.
+For practical purposes, the audio range is split into 15 bands, defining for each a -15 to +15 dB gain adjustment range and appropriate bandwidth to cause mild overlap.
+This keeps the curve flat enough to not cause distortions even in extreme settings, but also allows a wide range of transfer characteristics.

 | Band | Center Frequency (Hz) | Frequency Range (Hz) | Q-Factor (Approx.) |
 |------|-----------------------|----------------------|--------------------|